Speed (Japanese band): 2010: Second nationwide tour after reunion

 Soon after the end of the "Welcome to Speedland" tour, a new tour "Speed Live 2010: Glowing Sunflower" was announced on 1 February.
 The tour ran from 24 April to 16 July, visited 13 cities, and ran for 21 shows.
 The tour ended at Nippon Budokan and the DVD recording took place at the Osaka-jō Hall.

 On 21 April, two days before the tour, Speed's 17th Single "Himawari: Growing Sunflower" was released.
 The single was again produced by their long-time producer, Ijichi Hiromasa.
 The single included a track "My Street Life" which was an extended, re-sung and re-arranged version of "Street Life" from their 2nd album "Rise".

 During the tour, Speed gave a rare interview to English media, speaking to Metropolis about their comeback coming during a vastly different period of J-Pop than in their heyday, with no other mainstream girl-groups to speak of.
 In the interview, Shimabukuro stated that they the group were enjoying "starting all over again from zero... and considering what we want to do more this time.”
 Arakaki stated that "I made up my mind to continue being a member of Speed until I become an old lady."

 On 1 September, Speed released their 18th single, a mid-tempo ballad titled "Yubiwa", produced by indie band "Octopus" (producer of GreeeeN, JIN, and Nishi-Ken).
 This was also the first time after their reunion that no choreography was given to their single PV.

 On 2 September, Speed attended a press conference for "Aeon Heat Fact," to announce that they would be endorsing the woman's clothing brand.
 This was their first CM in 7 years and featured their 19th single "Let's Heat Up!".
 Two weeks later, on 24 November, the group released their live DVD "Speed Live 2010: Glowing Sunflower".

 2011~2012

 On 27 April 2011, Speed releases "Bible-Speed Best Clips", a compilation of their music videos.

 On 10 August 2011, Speed released their 20th single "Little Dancer".
-The single included a track "Pride" featuring Ohga.
+The single included a track, "Pride", featuring Ohga.

-On 3 September 2012, Speed announced on their official website a new album "4 Colors" to release on 14 November.
-The album will include 13 songs, 7 Single songs (from 2008 to 2011), "Pride", and 5 new songs.
+On 3 September 2012, Speed announced a new album on their official website: "4 Colors" was to release on 14 November.
+The album would include 13 songs, 7 Single songs (from 2008 to 2011), "Pride", and 5 new songs.
 They disbanded again after Arakaki Hitoe didn't renew her contract.